isomerpages/moe-ast-moehc/_school-histories/Schools/Geylang Methodist School (Secondary).md

 <br clear="left">

 #### **School History**

-Reverend Lloyd Sullivan, together with Mrs Chia Han Kiat and Miss Emma Walker, founded Geylang Methodist Girls’ School (GMGS) in 1924.
-It had an enrolment of 27 girls, and lessons were conducted in a room at Geylang Chinese Methodist Church (GCMC).
+The rich heritage of our school began in 1924 as Geylang Methodist Girls’ School (GMGS) with the support of the Methodist Church in Singapore, Reverend Floyd Herman Sullivan and Miss Emma Eaton Walker.&nbsp; With a pupil enrolment of 27 girls, lessons were conducted in the sanctuary of Geylang Chinese Methodist Church (GCMC).
+Mrs Chia Han Kiat was the only teacher at that time.

 The school stopped using the church premises after the land was acquired for development.
 During the redevelopment of GCMC, a portion of the land was allocated for the building of the school.
 It was equipped with new classrooms and other school amenities to cater to a growing enrolment.
 The enrolment had increased to 300 girls by 1930, with only the primary level.